mmravic314/mmravic314.github.io/join/index.md

 Inquiries about Postdoctoral positions should be emailed directly to mmravic (AT) scripps.edu.
 Candidates will be encouraged to explore applying for extramural fellowships to support their research.

 ## Other

-We are open to undergraduate interns, foreign exchange students, sabbatical visitors from academia and industry, post-bac technician, and other arrangements in the lab so long as researchers are fairly compensated for their work by their home institution or by us.
+We are open to undergraduate interns, foreign exchange students, sabbatical visitors from academia and industry, post-bac technician, and other arrangements in the lab.